vitorprofissional/prompt-compare/replit.md

 # Overview

 This is a prompt comparison tool built with React and Express.js that allows users to compare two text prompts side by side.
 The application features a modern UI built with shadcn/ui components and Tailwind CSS, providing functionality to input, edit, and analyze differences between prompt texts.
-The system includes real-time statistics tracking (word count, character count, line count) and comparison tools for highlighting differences and calculating similarity scores.
+The system includes real-time statistics tracking (word count, character count, line count), comparison tools for highlighting differences and calculating similarity scores, and a comprehensive theming system inspired by popular VSCode themes including One Dark Pro, GitHub Light/Dark, Dracula, Monokai, Atom One Light, Nord, Solarized, Material Theme, and high-contrast options.

 # User Preferences